-Unit 1: Devising (40 %) (Internally assessed)
+Component 1: Drama and Theatre (40 %) (Externally assessed)

-Unit 3: Theatre Makers in Practice (40%) (Externally assessed)
+Component 3: Making Theatre (30%) (Externally assessed)

-Examination in June of Upper Sixth
+Written Examination in June of Upper Sixth.
+(40%)

 Drama prepares pupils for a world that is increasingly team orientated and allows them to explore emotions, to acquire tolerance and to develop the empathy to inhabit the characters they play.
 Drama promotes divergent and critical thinking, as well as honing skills in team building, decision-making, problem solving and leadership.